-In September 2012, APRA published the final standards relating to the implementation of the Basel III capital reforms in Australia.
-An important component of the requirements under Basel III in relation to the capital measurement and capital standards is the public disclosure of regufor the year ended 30 June 2022 latory information.
+An important component of the of the capital standards is the public disclosure of regulatory information.
 These requirements are outlined in APRA Prudential Standard APS 330 Public Disclosure.
 The standard sets minimum requirements for the public disclosure of information on the Co-operative's risk profile, risk management, capital adequacy, capital instruments and remuneration practices.
-The Co-operative has adopted the new regulatory requirements and published the required information on our website.
+The Co-operative publishes the required information on our website.

-REGULATORY CAPITAL 2022 2021
+REGULATORY CAPITAL 2023 \$'000 2022 \$'000

-\$'000 \$'000

-Capital base 25,543 23,202

-Risk weighted assets 113,581 111,877
+Capital base Risk weighted assets 26,544 115,908 25,543 113,581

-Total Capital Ratio % 22.5% 20.7%
+Total Capital Ratio % 22.9% 22.5%